MikeSWang/FFTW-Age/README.md

 requirements are satisfied (FFTW3 and OpenMP libraries).

 > [!IMPORTANT]
-> Ensure the C++ compiler used supports OpenMP and is configured accordingly.
+> Ensure the C++ compiler used supports OpenMP and
+> the FFTW3 library is installed/configured accordingly.
 > The default [``Makefile``](Makefile) (located at the repository directory root)
 > assumes the GCC compiler and OpenMP library.